ralvescosta/distributed_systems/README.md

 ## Application Mapping

 - WebApi:
-  - Responsible for create a user, authenticate a user and communicate with the others applications using gRPC.
+  - Responsible for create a user, authenticate a user, communicate with the others applications using gRPC and RabbitMQ.
   - Used Technologies:
     - Built in GoLang
     - PostgreSQL